20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Hunt for Character Pieces at Thrift Stores

-7. DIY a Headboard That Reflects Your Style
+7. DIY a Headboard That’s Uniquely You

 A stylish DIY headboard made of reclaimed wood in a beautifully decorated bedroom.